jeremymathieu65/PersonalManager/README.md

 ## Purpose of Application

-The application designed is a personal manager/assistant that allows to users to maintain their own personal To-Do List and event scheduler.
+The application designed is a personal manager/assistant that allows users to maintain their own personal To-Do List and event scheduler.
 Currently, the entirety of data processing and storage is done on the client-side using a combination of contexts and JSON.
 However, work is in progress for adding a dedicated data layer to the application.

+Apart from adding a data layer, work is also in progress to integrate a customaziable calendar, as well as a social media dashboard into the application.

 ## Learn More